a-kalus/PumpVR/README.md

 # PumpVR
  PumpVR renders the weight of objects and avatars in Virtual Reality through liquid mass transfer.

+ See `pump_vr.ino` for the arduino sketch and `arduinoCtrler.cs` for the Unity integration.
+For the hardware implementation see below.

  ## Circuit
  To build PumpVR create the circuit as follows: